-The program grew under succeeding riparian specialists to over 800 sites photographed by an outstanding group of volunteer photographers who enjoy regular visits to their stream sites.
+The Riparian Photopoint Program grew under succeeding riparian specialists to over 800 sites photographed by an outstanding group of volunteers.
+These dedicated volunteers enjoy regular visits to their stream sites.

-The program has now been passed to the Friends of the Tonto National Forest.
-We are continuing the program with the same attention to quality that riparian specialists and long-time volunteers on the Forest have had.
-Under Friends of the Tonto’s management, the photopoint map and associated photos have been made available for the public to see.
+Friends of the Tonto National Forest is now managing the program.
+We have same attention to quality that riparian specialists and long-time volunteers on the Forest had.
+Under Friends of the Tonto’s management, the photopoint map and associated photos are now available to the public.

-Photopoint season is from the beginning of April to the end of May.
-And we need volunteers!
-You don’t need a special camera, you can even use your smart phone.
-You don’t even need a GPS unit – most smart phones can have apps that will read out GPS coordinates.
-You don’t need a four-wheel drive vehicle (although you do need it for some sites).
-If you like to get out, or if you need a good excuse to get out – here’s your opportunity!
+Photopoint season is from the beginning of April until the end of May.
+You use your camera or your smart phone.
+Additionally, you use your GPS or a smart phone app that gives GPS coordinates.
+You can drive to many sites without a four-wheel drive vehicle (although you do need it for some sites).
+Here’s your opportunity whether you like to get out, or you need a good excuse to get out!

 We have all kinds of sites available.
 We will help you select a site suited to your vehicle and hiking abilities.
 Come out and enjoy the Forest doing this fun activity!